CZ-NIC/knot-resolver/doc/config-network.rst

 .. toctree::
    :maxdepth: 2

-   daemon-bindings-net_server
+   config-network-server
-   daemon-bindings-net_tlssrv
+   config-network-server-tls
-   modules-http
+   .. config-network-http

 Client (retrieving answers from servers)
 ========================================

 Following chapters describe basic configuration of how resolver retrieves data from other *(upstream)* servers.
-Data processing is also affected by configured policies, see chapter :ref:`policies` for more advanced usage.
+Data processing is also affected by configured policies, see chapter :ref:`config-policy-new` for more advanced usage.

 .. toctree::
    :maxdepth: 2

-   daemon-bindings-net_client
+   config-network-client
-   config-network-forwarding
+   config-forward

 DNS protocol tweaks
 ===================